 So you say to your spouse, "Congratulations!
 You're hired!" and they join the business full-time.

 After 4 years of working together, the pressure proves to be too much.
-Your spouse quits, asks for a divorce, and expects to get their share of the business when it comes time to divide your property.
+Your spouse quits, asks for a divorce, and expects to get their fair share out of the business when it comes time to divide your property.

-The question now on the table is do you know what share of your business is marital, pre-marital, or even non-marital (that is - the time only you worked in it even though you were married)?
+The question now on the table is do you know what share of your business relationship is marital, pre-marital, or even non-marital (that is - the time only you worked in it even though you were married)?

 Is it based on: